Xtrmmax/ena-ai-recursion-maxine-harvey/README.md

 Hands-on technical work demonstrating:

 - Fine-tuning a large language model (Mistral-7B with LoRA)
 - Building a mathematically complex calendar system
+- Building a dataset generator

 > **Notice:** This repository is proprietary and provided exclusively for YC application review.
 > You may view and run the code for evaluation purposes only.